Glimesh/broadcast-box/README.md

 ### Broadcasters provide transcodes
 Transcodes are necessary if you want to provide a good experience to all your users.
-Generating them is prohibitively though.
-WebRTC provides a solution.
-With WebRTC users can upolad the same video at different quality levels.
+Generating them is prohibitively expensive though, WebRTC provides a solution.
+With WebRTC users can upload the same video at different quality levels.
 This keeps things cheap for the server operator and you still can provide the same experience.